At Royal Holloway Students’ Union we’re committed to protecting and respecting your privacy.

 You can object to us keeping or using your personal information.
 This is known as the ‘right to object’.

-You are protected under GDPR in instances where automated decision-making has a legal or similarly significant effects on you.
+You are protected under UK GDPR in instances where automated decision-making has a legal or similarly significant effects on you.
 We don’t currently conduct any such automated decision making or profiling.

 You can invoke your right to any of the above verbally or in writing.
 Please contact us at email@example.com.